glella/primes/README.md

 I like Go's simplicity.
 Crystal is simpler and faster.
 Swift very nice to work with.

-But my language of choice is Rust: it has a very helpful compiler, awesome tools, very straightforward memory model that helps you to avoid many errors, good documentation and helpful community.
-If its compiles it runs with no runtime surprises.
-It is fast and efficient.
+Language of choice: Rust -> gives you control and clarity of what you are doing, it has a very helpful compiler, awesome tools, great libraries, very straightforward memory model that helps you to avoid many errors, no significant runtime, good documentation and helpful community.
+If its compiles it runs with no runtime surprises, while being fast and efficient.

-When working on a new problem most of the time I find myself creating a prototype with Python or Ruby (now perhaps I will use Crystal), ocasionally making a Go implementation, but every time I end up writing it in Rust for optimal performance.
+When working on a new problem most of the time I find myself creating a prototype with Python or Ruby (now perhaps I will try using Crystal), but every time I end up writing it in Rust for optimal performance.